MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Experiments

-\textbf{Baselines.} As MM-NeRF can be generated to new styles, we compare MM-NeRF to State-Of-The-Art (SOTA) NeRF-based arbitrary style transfer methods, including StyleRF \cite{liu2023stylerf} and HyperNeRF \cite{chiang2022hyper}.
-In addition, the pipeline of generating novel views with NeRF \cite{mildenhall2021nerf} first and then using AdaIN \cite{huang2017arbitrary} for stylization is used as the baseline.
+As MM-NeRF can be generated to new styles, we compare MM-NeRF to State-Of-The-Art (SOTA) NeRF-based arbitrary style transfer methods, including StyleRF \cite{liu2023stylerf} and HyperNeRF \cite{chiang2022hyper}.
+Furthermore, the methodology of generating novel views with NeRF \cite{mildenhall2021nerf} and subsequently employing 2D style transfer methods~\cite{huang2017arbitrary, deng2022stytr2, deng2021arbitrary} for stylization serves as the baseline in our experiments.
+Specifically, we employ AdaIN~\cite{huang2017arbitrary}, StylTR$^2$~\cite{deng2022stytr2} and MCCNet~\cite{deng2021arbitrary} to implement baselines.
+AdaIN~\cite{huang2017arbitrary} and StyTR$^2$~\cite{deng2022stytr2} are SOTA image style transfer methods.
+MCCNet~\cite{deng2021arbitrary} is a SOTA video style transfer method.
 Since MM-NeRF is the first multimodal-guided 3D style transfer model, we mainly compare MM-NeRF with these methods on image-guided 3D style transfer.